castleproject-deprecated/Projects/flexbridge/trunk/docs/Readme.txt

 Overview
 ========

-The Castle.FlexBridge project provides remoting and data services for interoperation with Adobe Flex (tm).
+The Castle.FlexBridge project offers remoting and data services interoperation with Adobe Flex (tm).
 It should not be confused with Adobe's Flex (tm)-Ajax Bridge project or other official Adobe products.